joescii/lift-ng/README.md

 ## Change log

 * *0.4.3*: Enhanced i18n service to be served restfully, allowing the browser to cache the service if it has not changed.
+Dropped 2.9.1-1 support.
+Began compiling 2.10 with 2.10.4.
 * *0.4.2*: Reverted a change made in 0.4.0 which allows more flexibility in the placement of angular services in the DOM, fixing part 2 of [Issue #2](https://github.com/joescii/lift-ng/issues/2)
 * *0.4.1*: Now works for web apps running in a non-root context, fixing [Issue #2](https://github.com/joescii/lift-ng/issues/2).
 * *0.4.0*: Now only requires `Angular` snippet in your template(s).